 Written byJenny Zeng

-Summary: This article will walk you through the proven solutions for how to fix corrupted SD card on Android with or without a computer.
-To perform the Android SD card repair without losing data, free download iBoysoft Data Recovery to get your files off the inaccessible SD card.
+Summary: This article will walk you through the proven solutions for how to fix corrupted SD card in Android phone.
+To fix corrupted SD card without losing data, free download iBoysoft Data Recovery to get your files off the inaccessible SD card.

 SD cards or micro SD cards are widely used in Android phones for extended storage.
 However, you may find your SD card corrupted when your phone exhibits one of the behaviors below: